miRackModular/ImpromptuModular/README.md

 A chainable master clock module with swing, clock delay and pulse width controls, with master BPM from 30 to 300 and all mult/div ratios up to 16, including 1.5 and 2.5, and with additional ratios spanning prime numbers and powers of two up to 64.
 The clock can produce waveforms with adjustable pulse widths for use with envelope generators or sequencers that use the clock pulse to produce their gate signals.
 The clock can also be synchronized to an external clock source.

 For a tutorial on Clocked regarding chaining, clock multiplications and divisions, swing and clock delay features, please see Nigel Sixsmith's [Talking Rackheads episode 12](https://www.youtube.com/watch?v=ymfOh1yCzU4).
-It is also recommended to see the section above on [resets, clocks and run states](#clk_rst_run).
+It is also strongly recommended to read the section [general concepts](#general-concepts) for more relevant information that is not repeated here.

 * **RESET**: Restart all channels' time keeping.
 The clock outputs are held high when a stopped clock is reset (instead of low).
 This is required so that when controlling sequential switches (which are assumed to also be reset on the same event) will not get triggered and moved to step 2 when the clock is started again.
 The right-click menu option "*Outputs reset high when not running*" can be turned off, to allow the outputs to be held low when resetting a stopped clock.